cudgel/dockersplunk/README.md

 Unpacking objects: 100% (11/11), done.
 ```

 Get the Splunk module (docker branch) and it's dependency (stdlib) and put them in a modules/ directory somehow.
-Here I use the installed puppet agent to grab the modules.
-I replace the splunk module with the docker branch for now.
+Here I use the installed puppet agent included on this base image to grab the modules.
+I replace the splunk module with the docker branch for now until this feature has been tested and released.

 ```
 [vagrant@c7 dockersplunk]$ puppet module install cudgel-splunk